opensvc/docs.opensvc.com/source/agent.service.management.rst

         sudo svcmgr -s <svcname> switch --node <nodename>

-Tell the orchestrator to stop the service wherever it runs and start it on <nodename>.
+Stop the service on <nodename> peers and start it on <nodename>.

+All service instances are thawed at the end of this ended, whatever their initial frozen state.

 ::

         sudo svcmgr -s <svcname> takeover

-Tell the orchestrator to stop the service wherever it runs and start it on the local node.
+Stop the service instances on peers and start it on the local node.

+All service instances are thawed at the end of this ended, whatever their initial frozen state.

 ::

         sudo svcmgr -s <svcname> giveback

-Tell the orchestrator to stop the service wherever it runs and start it on the node elected by the placement policy and constraints.
+Thaw the nodes and service instances, stop the service instances running on non-leader nodes, and let the orchestrator start the instances on the leaders.

+All service instances are thawed at the end of this ended, whatever their initial frozen state.

 Sync
 ----